Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation: Theory

 \subsection{Analytic continuation from Matsubara frequency to real frequency}

-In this paper, we consider correlation functions between fermionic annihilation and creation operator, $\hat{c}$ and $\hat{c}^\dagger$, which we call Green function.
-The Matsubara Green function and retarded Green function are defined as
+In this paper, we focus on correlation functions between the fermionic annihilation operator, $\hat{c}$, and the creation operator, $\hat{c}^\dagger$, which we call Green's function.
+The Matsubara Green's function and retarded Green's function are defined as follows:

 in the imaginary-time domain and in the real-time domain, respectively.
 Their Fourier-transformed functions are given by